animatlabs/animatlabs.github.io/_drafts/2026-04-06-serilog-structured-logging.md

 2026-03-14 02:17:24 [ERR] Payment failed
 ```

-Which request failed?
+Which request?
 Which user?
 You can't tell.
-Structured log:
+Structured:

 ```json
 {"@t":"2026-03-14T02:17:24Z","@l":"Error","@mt":"Payment failed","UserId":8472,"CorrelationId":"a1b2c3d4","OrderId":"ord_9x7k2"}
 ```

 Query by `CorrelationId` and you get the full story.
-That's the setup below.

-## The Production Setup
+## The Config

-### 1. appsettings.json (Not Fluent API)
+### appsettings.json

 Ops teams need to change log levels and sinks without redeployment.
-Config-driven beats code-driven.
+That's why I use `ReadFrom.Configuration` instead of the fluent API in code:

 ```json
 {